-Like everything in life, there are species, genres, breeds, and groups that tend to structure existence.
-An archetype is a quality or essence that forms the underlying framework of consensus reality.
+Just like the many species, genres, breeds, and groups that structure our earthly existence, an archetype is a quality or essence that forms the underlying framework of consensus reality.
 Like many pieces in the Cosmic puzzle, archetypes are separate and easily definable qualities that compose the Whole.

-Just so you know, there’s a hell of a lot of archetypes out there.
+Just so you know, there are a hell of a lot of archetypes out there.

 In fact, there are so many archetypes that it will be impossible to include all of them here.
 Archetypes have an endless array of nuances and subtleties, so I’ll strive to give you the most prevalent ones currently operating within our collective psyches.

-Below you will find a comprehensive list of over 100 archetype examples to explore and better acquaint yourself with.
+Below you’ll find a comprehensive list of over 100 archetype examples to explore and better acquaint yourself with.